kaizhu256/node-utility2/README.md

       console.log('auto-cache and auto-parse ' + options.file);
       // cache and parse the file
       local.utility2.fileCacheAndParse(options);
-      // if the file is modified, then cache and parse it local.utility2.onFileModifiedCacheAndParse(options);
     });
     // init local.serverMiddlewareList
     local.serverMiddlewareList = [